 As the firing fell silent, the Talib gunmen watched astounded as the American, mortally wounded, started crawling toward his buddy.
 Their eyes unbelieving, they watched him reach his pal and come to rest right next, his one good arm now engulfing his friend in a hug.

 Abu Salam raised his AK to finish the infidel off, but suddenly he felt the muzzle shoved aside.
 It was the Emir.

 ‘Enough,’ said Baitullah Mehsud, ‘Don’t ever forget.
 We are all fighters and this is a brave one.
 Let him choose his time to die.’

-When the American hadn’t moved for a while, the Talib cautiously climbed down from their perch and approached the two fallen Delta Force men, lying there in that macabre embrace.
-The Emir reached down and held his finger under the American’s nose and felt his breath, coming out in short ragged bursts.
+After waiting a while, the Talib cautiously climbed down from their perch and approached the two fallen Delta Force men lying there in that macabre embrace.
+The Emir reached down and held his finger under the American’s nose, the one who had come out to help his fallen comrades in arms.
+Mehsud felt his breath coming out in short ragged bursts.
 Given the extent of his wounds, he estimated the soldier had only seconds.

-“Leave them alone,” Mehsud called, “Give the infidels the chance to take him away.
+“Leave them alone,” said the Emir, “Give the infidels the chance to take him away.
 He has earned the right.
 We shall return, for another fight, another day…”

-Then, as he turned to rise, the Emir’s eyes fell on the dog tag.
-He stared it a while and then stooped and removed it from the American’s neck.
+Then, as he turned to rise, the Emir’s eyes fell on the dog tag on the still breathing American.
+He stared at it a while and then stooped and removed it from the American’s neck.
 It said –